Chapter 2: Safety and Traffic, Section 2: Traffic

 The special provisions provide detail for railroad requirements including contractor’s responsibilities with the railroads to move materials or equipment within the limits of the railroad property.

-A TMP is a program of activities for minimizing or alleviating work-related traffic delays through traffic-handling practices and strategies, including: public awareness campaigns, motorist information, demand management, incident management, system management, alternate route planning, and construction methods and staging.
+A TMP is a program of activities for minimizing or alleviating work-related traffic delays through traffic-handling practices and strategies.
+It includes public awareness campaigns, motorist information, demand management, incident management, system management, alternate route planning, and construction methods and staging.
 Depending on the complexity of the work or the magnitude of anticipated effects, a TMP may provide closure charts, standard special provisions for maintaining traffic, traffic control plans, and—for major projects—a separate comprehensive report.
-Caltrans’ Transportation Management Plan Guidelines provide more information on the recommended level of detail for TMPs.
+Caltrans’ Transportation Management Plan Guidelines provides more information on the recommended level of detail for TMPs.

-The Code of Federal Regulations, Title 23, Section 630, “Work Zone Safety and Mobility,” (23 CFR 630) requires Caltrans to adopt a policy that implements TMPs on all federally funded highway projects.
+The Code of Federal Regulations, Title 23, Section 630, Subpart J (23 CFR 630 Subpart J), “Work Zone Safety and Mobility,” requires Caltrans to adopt a policy that implements TMPs on all federally funded highway projects.
 TMPs should be consistent with the Final Rule guidelines for developing and implementing the policy.

 Caltrans requires TMPs for all planned activities on the State Highway System.
 During the project initiation or planning stage, Caltrans considers TMP measures with associated road user costs and additional construction costs to the fullest extent feasible.
 TMPs include strategies to minimize work-related traffic delays while reducing the overall duration of work activities where appropriate.
 Strategies that may result in a net reduction of overall delay for motorists include full facility closures, extended weekend closures, continuous weekday closures, A+B contract specifications, and performance-based, traffic-handling specifications.

-Major lane closures—those expected to result in significant traffic impacts despite the implementation of TMPs.
+Major lane closures—those expected to result in significant traffic effects despite the implementation of TMPs.

 - Determines the extent of a TMP.